 Rock climbing at Fall Creek Falls State Park is by permit only.
-Permits are free and available at Park Headquarters in the Taft Village Area.
+Permits are free and available at Park Headquarters in the Taft Village Area or register online.

 Copperhead Rock is a popular destination for for top roping and rappelling.
 There are routes for beginners and routes for more advanced climbers who would like to test their abilities.
 Copperhead Rock is located near the Fall Creek Falls Overlook and can be accessed via the Copperhead Rock Climbing Area.

 At Copperhead Rock there are routes ranging from 5-5 to 5-10 and they range from 25 feet to 60 feet tall.
 There are plenty of strong anchor points for top roping in this area.
 Be sure to not leave gear unattended.
 To get back to the top of the climbing area, look directly at the rock face.
 Turn right and keep the rock face on your left hand side.
 Follow the trail all the way back to the top.
 Please respect wildlife and the wilderness reclamation area.

 - No climbing or rappelling at Fall Creek Falls, Piney Falls, Cane Creek Falls or within 300 yards of either side of any waterfall.

 - No climbing or rappelling in areas where danger might exist to other park visitors.
 This, however does not mean that one could climb if the are chosen by the climber might be visited by other park visitors.
 This simply means that areas that are regularly visited with attractions of then climbing are to be avoided.